We will keep updating this page to ensure the latest guidance is being provided.

 - An Emergency Paid Administrative Leave Form (EPAL) for Academics or an Emergency Paid Sick Leave (EPSL) and/or Expanded Family & Medical Leave (EFML) form must be attached to all COVID-19 related leave requests submitted via MyInfoVault for documentation purposes and reporting.
 Please note: The COVID-related leave form will be available in MIV very soon.
 Until it is ready, the leave of absence may proceed since it is supervisor's authority; however, departments should retain all completed forms until the forms can be routed through MyInfoVault.

-Questions may be directed to the Academic Affairs Academic Personnel teams at firstname.lastname@example.org and email@example.com, or to Director Kelly Anders at firstname.lastname@example.org.
+Questions may be directed to the Academic Affairs Academic Personnel team at firstname.lastname@example.org, or to Interim Director Kimberly DeLaughder at email@example.com.

 - UCOP - COVID-19 Related Guidance for Unit 18 - updated 04/02/2020